openflighthpc/flight-landing-page/landing-page/types/alces-branding/content/blurb.md

-## What is Flight Direct?
+## What is Flight Solo?

-Flight Direct is the software environment designed to help researchers and scientists run their own high-performance compute research environment quickly and easily.
+Flight Solo is the software environment designed to help researchers and scientists run their own high-performance compute research environment quickly and easily.
 The basic structure provided for users is as follows: